lingochamp/FuriganaTextView/README.md

 For more configurable properties, see `/src/FuriganaTextView.swift`.

+### Building and Deployment Target

+* Builds with Xcode 6.3 and Swift 1.2
+* Supports iOS 7 and above

 ### Known Issues
 * The `textContainerInset` property of the wrapped `UITextView` seems not working correctly.
 * Furiganas displayed in vertical writing is not implemented yet.